1. About diclofenac

 Is there any food or drink I need to avoid?

-No, you can eat and drink normally while taking diclofenac.
+Apart from not drinking too much alcohol, you can eat and drink normally while taking diclofenac.

 Can I drive or ride a bike?